 There are fees for filing a prosecution matter, payable by the prosecution.

-If a guilty plea has been entered the complainant will be entitled to costs, which are usually awarded under the Magistrates Court Criminal Scale of Costs.
+If a guilty plea has been entered the informant will be entitled to costs, which are usually awarded under the Magistrates Court Criminal Scale of Costs.
 A defendant found guilty of an offence may be ordered to pay the filing fee, a victims of crime levy amount of $160 per offence charged, and legal costs.

 How do I pay a penalty?